Yes. Technically speaking, you can use a personal credit card for business expenses.

 However, that doesn’t mean that you should.

-For your own business, it may be convenient to use your personal card for business purposes.
+For your own business, it may be convenient to use your personal card for business purposes (like office supplies).
 However, filing small business taxes can be a nightmare if you have to manually track business vs. personal expenses.
 Unless you make the separation clear, your personal finances may also end up taking a hit when your business does.

-You may have corporate credit options, but not have them readily available at the time and place you need to make a business purchase.
-For example, you forget to bring a corporate card to an event or client dinner.
+You may have corporate credit options, but not have them readily available. or example, you forget to bring a corporate card to an event or client dinner.

-You may have rewards or other benefits that incentivize the use of your personal credit card.
-For example, there may be specialized cash back or partnered promotions or travel rewards that seem better than their counterparts on your corporate credit options.
+Or perhaps you may have rewards or other benefits that incentivize the use of your personal credit card.
+For example, it may be offering better cashback, discounts, or rewards than what your corporate card is offering.

 In addition to making yourself liable, mixing up your business and personal finances can also damage the business itself.
-Using a personal credit card for business expenses complicates finances, creating room for potential bookkeeping errors and inefficiencies, especially as you scale up your business.
+Using a personal credit card for business expenses complicates finances and confuses credit bureaus, creating room for potential bookkeeping errors and credit reporting disadvantages, especially as you scale up your business.

 When employees use personal cards and are later reimbursed, the employees’ credit lines function like de facto business loans.
 This can create a strange dynamic where the employees act as a bank, loaning personal money to the company.
 While that’s not necessarily a negative impact on either the company or employee, it’s certainly not optimal.